 In addition, the strap loops of the Vintage 406 are cross stitched (hand-sewn) for added durability.
 It’s also rather aesthetically pleasing!
 Talking about aesthetics, I’m a fan of the subtle Cozy branding on the buckle – it’s there to show that they have made an effort, but it’s not glaringly out of place.

 I’m very pleased with the lining of the Vintage 406.
-Many off the rack straps at this pricing look good on the outside, but uses this stiff, cardboardy lining on the inside (Hirsch, ahem).
+Many off the rack straps at this pricing look good on the outside but uses this stiff, cardboardy lining on the inside (Hirsch, ahem).
 In contrast, the leather lining of the Vintage is soft, supple, and a joy to wear on the wrist.
-It’s worth noting that unlike aforementioned strap brands, Cozy Handmade continues to use full-grain, vegetable tanned leather even for the lining – one can again clearly see the muscle fibers of the leather.
+It’s worth noting that unlike aforementioned strap brands, Cozy Handmade continues to use full-grain, vegetable-tanned leather even for the lining – one can again clearly see the muscle fibers of the leather.
 I think this may be the best lining I’ve seen at this price range (sub $80 SGD), to be honest!
-For those looking for a cheaper option, it’s worth noting that Cozy Handmade does offer unlined variants at $55 SGD (after promo code below), though personally I think the slight premium is well worth the money.
+For those looking for a cheaper option, it’s worth noting that Cozy Handmade does offer unlined variants at $57 SGD (after promo code below), though personally I think the slight premium is well worth the money.
 Really good job on this two piece strap!

 Conclusion: so Cozy Handmade straps “shiok” or not?

 Definitely – I would wholeheartedly recommend Cozy Handmade straps in a heartbeat.
 Due to the quality of the leather used in their straps (even in their most affordable offerings), they represent great bang-for-buck.
-Their straps – full grain, vegetable tanned leather from Tuscany, Italy – are amazing value propositions.
+Their straps – full-grain, vegetable-tanned leather from Tuscany, Italy – are amazing value propositions.
 For you Apple Watch owners out there, Cozy Handmade also sells a variety of Apple Watch straps – their strap will probably outlive your Apple Watch!

 For those interested in the straps from Cozy Handmade, simply use the promo code “WAHSOSHIOK” for 10% off!
 After the discount, I personally think that Cozy Handmade’s straps are a steal.
 Support your local leather artisans, guys!
-For my non-Singaporean readers (and I know there’s quite a substantial amount of you), Cozy Handmade offers FREE international shipping for orders above $50 SGD – that’s icing on the cake, I reckon!
+For my non-Singaporean readers (and I know there’s quite a substantial amount of you), Cozy Handmade offers FREE international shipping for orders above $50 SGD – that’s the icing on the cake, I reckon!

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!